learn-co-curriculum/html-map-contact-form-code-along-full-stack/README.md

 ### Map Embed

+Start by creating a new feature branch in Terminal by typing `git checkout -b contact-page`.

-Open the contact.html page in your code editor.
+Then open the contact.html page in your code editor.
 Under the `<h3>Contact</h3>` write some comments for the content we will add like so,

 ```html
 <h3>Contact</h3>